jaitone/CV/README.md

 #### VET in Electronics (September 2007- June 2010)

 Electronics, Microelectronics, Logic, Electricity.
 - As part of the course, I built a radio in a team environment.
-In addition, I installed a TV system in a building
+In addition, I installed a TV system in a building.
-- As part of the course I fixed and also built various computers, through purchasing individual components and assembling them
+- As part of the course I fixed and also built various computers, through purchasing individual components and assembling them.

 ## <h2 align="center"><a name="experience">Experience</a></h2>